 White Lion Prides in Timbavati

-Timbavati holds 5,000 acres of land in which the white lions are free to roam and mingle with fellow lions.
+Timbavati holds over 53 000 hectares of land in which the white lions are free to roam and mingle with fellow lions.
 Surprisingly, in 2006 there was a significant increase of them in the region.
 This indicates that the recessive trait is still present in lions in Timbavati, even after years of technical extinction.